 As testing framework to implement the unit, functional and integration tests we use MiniTest.
 For the initial test data generation we utilize FactoryGirl as well as Faker gem.
 To add more useful methods and assertions we added up Capybara and Shoulda gems.
 For service integration testing we utilize Webmock and VCR gems.
 Also for acceptance testing we use headless and selenium webdriver gems.
 Before the functions are going live we provide performance testing with SoapUI test automation framework.

-In order to make the service work smoothly, our team monitors all the necessary data.
+To make the service work smoothly, our team monitors all the necessary data.
 First of all, we pay much attention to the updates so the website always suits the needs of our clients and their users.
-Moreover, we constantly work with protection systems and update them as by the necessity in order to guarantee the data protection of a high level.
+Moreover, we constantly work with protection systems and update them as by the necessity to guarantee the data protection of a high level.
 All of this allows us keeping the service running without any difficulties and delays.